BrianSturgis/JanWeek10Project.Solution/README.md

     * To create ```obj``` directories in both production and test projects, run the terminal command: ```$ dotnet restore```
     * **NOTE**: Do not touch the code in either ```obj``` directory.
-* To launch the program, run the terminal command: ```dotnet run```
+* To launch the program, run the terminal command: ```dotnet run``` (Ensure you are in the project's root directory, Factory, in your Terminal/CMD before running these commands.)

+## Setting up a Local Database
+- Download MySQL Server.
+(Note: If you need additional assistance setting up MySQL, visit their site for further instructions.
+- Download MySQL Workbench.
+- Run dotnet ef migrations add Initial --> If there is an error stating "Unable to resolve project", this means the command wasn't run in the correct directory.
+- Entity creates three files in the Migrations directory.
+- Run the following command: dotnet ef database update.

+## MySQL Password Protection & .gitignore
+- Create a file in the root directory of the project called "appsettings.json".
+- Where you see "YOUR-PASSWORD-HERE" is where you put the password you created for your MySQL server.
+Your server name and port might vary depending on your local system.
+Check MySQL Workbench Connections to determine if the local host and port number match and adjust as needed.
+- Create a .gitignore file and add the following files & folders to it: obj/ bin/
+.vscode/
+.DS_Store   // if using a mac only appsettings.json

 ## Support and contact details
 email Brian Sturgis @ <sturujisu@gmail.com>